In June, I flew to Montreal to attend the Formula 1 Canadian Grand Prix, visit my friend Jodi, and get to know the city

 A DJ was performing, and the streets were full of race fans and curious locals wandering about.

-There was a pit lane challenge where you could try your hand at wielding the machines used to change F1 car tires.
+There was a pit lane challenge where you could try to wield the machines to change F1 car tires.

-And there were at least two Lamborghinis on display, one white and one purple with white rims.
+And at least two Lamborghinis were on display, one white and one purple with white rims.

 The festival also featured many food stalls, and there was easy access to the neighborhood restaurants.

 I knew race day would involve large crowds, so I didn't linger long at this event.